MetPX/sarracenia/doc/mesh_gts.rst

 Several robust and mature protocols and software stacks are available for many data transport protocols: FTP, HTTP, HTTP(S), SFTP.
 Transporting data is a solved problem with many solutions available from the broader industry.
+In contrast to data transport, pub/sub is an atomized area with myriad niche solutions, and not clearly dominant solution.

+The Advanced Message Queueing Protocol (AMQP), is an open standard, pioneered by financial institutions, by later adopted by many software houses, large and small.
+AMQP is a replacement for proprietary message passing systems such as IBM/MQ, Tibco, Oracle SOA and/or Tuxedo.
+RabbitMQ is a prominent AMQP implementation, with deployments in many different domains:

+* `Backend processing at an Internet startup ( Soundcloud ) <https://content.pivotal.io/blog/scaling-with-rabbitmq-soundcloud>`_

+* `HPC Monitoring System @ Los Alamos National Lab <https://www.osti.gov/servlets/purl/1347071>`_

+* `Cloud Infrastructure (inside OpenStack) <https://docs.openstack.org/nova/rocky/reference/rpc.html>`_

+Rabbitmq provides a mature, reliable message passing implementation currently, but there is are many other open source and proprietary implementations should that ever change. and AMQP *brokers* are servers that provide message publish and subscribe services, with robust queuing support, and hierarchical topic based exchanges.

-The existing cloud servers used for the GISC cache are done using FTP, and that is a reasonable solution.
-Servers subscribe to each others' advertisements, and advertisements are transitive, in that each node can advertise whatever it has downloaded from any other node so that other nodes connected to it can consume them.
-This is analogous to implementing mesh networking amongst all NC/DCPC/GISCs.
+Servers subscribe to each others' advertisements which are published using their own (software) broker.
+Advertisements are transitive, in that each node can advertise whatever it has downloaded from any other node so that other nodes connected to it can consume them.
+This implements mesh networking amongst all NC/DCPC/GISCs.

-Adding an AMQP notification layer to the existing file transfer network would:
+An AMQP notification layer to the existing file transfer network would:

 - improve security because users never upload, never have to write to a remote server.
   (all transfers can be done by client initiated subscriptions, no write to peer servers needed).